bandanna2k/parkrun-stats/README.md

 ## Minor

-- Upload to Google sites
+- Upload to Google sites.
+Add as embedded for now.

 - Updated text

 - Font that works on mobile

 - Invariant test for results against attendance NEEDS TESTING

+- Course event summary without volunteers invariant

 - Add event not run this weekend